-The following is a short list of technologies that can be implemented now.
-Many of these technologies actually produce more energy than they consume.
+The following is a short list of technologies that society should implement.
+Some of these technologies still need more research and development, but many of them could be implemented now, or at least soon.
+A few of these technologies actually produce more energy than they consume.
 The common feature connecting all of these discoveries is that they use a small amount of one form of energy to control the release of a larger amount of a different, environmentally available energy.
 This energy gain is referred to as the COP, or the Co-efficient of Performance.
 As an example, your refrigerator has a COP of 3.
 It uses one amount of electricity to move three amounts of heat out of the insulated box.
 So, technologies that produce a net energy gain are no more unusual than your refrigerator.

 Here is a short list of other technologies that tap a Natural Source of energy and deliver it in a useful form.

 HEAT PUMPS: Heat pump technology is well established in the commercial markets.
 Your refrigerator is a heat pump.
 Your air-conditioner is a heat pump.
 But there are many more uses for heat pumps, and many ways to make them more efficient.
 Heat pumps can be used to gather heat from the Sun, from the Earth and from the Ocean, as well as deliver or remove heat from buildings.
 Heat pumps are an established technology for gathering heat from the environment and putting it where you want it at low cost.